prod-feng/dd-clone-Linux-OS-toanother-hard-drive/README.md

 # dd-clone-Linux-OS-to-another-hard-drive

 Using dd to clone the boot loader and partition table to a new hard drive, and then using rsync to copy the data.
-Avoid to copy the whole disk, to to fast disk copy.
+Avoid to copy the whole disk, to do fast disk copy.
 From here, you can change the partition of the new hard drive, like change from partition to LVM, etc.

 ```text
 1. Prepare the new hard drive.